Payment Options

 Payment plans are offered by MindMax, a Boston University partner.
-These payment plans are not loans; they are simply a way to break up your program payment over a period of time.
-Therefore, we do not require you to sign any sort of agreement.
-Simply select the “payment plan option” in the Payment Plans section of your shopping cart, and a pro-rated amount will be automatically deducted from your credit card.
+These payment plans are not loans; they allow you to complete your program payment in installments.
+As such, you are not required to sign an agreement of any kind.
+To take advantage of this option, simply select the “payment plan option” in the Payment Plans section of your shopping cart, and a prorated amount will be automatically deducted from your credit card.

 Students who qualify for VA funding should contact Boston University for assistance by calling 617-353-4497 or by emailing cpe@bu.edu.